 Provide different items for the children to experiment with.

-Provide clear jars, spoons and pipettes and any of the following:
+Provide clear cups, spoons and pipettes and any of the following:

 Water, liquid soap, juice, milk, vegetable oil, etc.